jtonglet/jtonglet.github.io/index.md

 **[MSc. in Business & Information Systems Engineering](https://onderwijsaanbod.kuleuven.be/opleidingen/e/CQ_53845164.htm#activetab=diploma_omschrijving)** <br/>
 KULeuven ||  2020-2022 <br/>
-Specialization in Data Science. <br/>
+Specialization in Data Science.
+Graduated Summa Cum laude with an average of 85.84%. <br/>
 Master thesis : "Predicting the Demographics of Twitter Users with Programmatic Weak Supervision", written in partnership with [Statistics Flanders](https://www.vlaanderen.be/en/statistics-flanders).
 Received the LIRIS award for Best Master's Thesis.<br/>
 Partner Relations member of [Emergent Leuven](https://emergentleuven.be/), the data science & AI student organization of KULeuven.